|Home / Section index||www.icosaedro.it|

-Landing with the Cessna 172-RG at the Addison airport, Texas, following the ILS descent path.
+Landing with the Cessna 172-RG at the Addison airport, Texas, following the ILS glide slope path.
 In this case the autopilot is enabled; it will perform also the flare maneuver for a gentle touchdown.
 Each gauge on the instruments panel behaves just like on a real plane, including flaws and limitations.

-Dog fight F-16 vs. MiG-29.
+Dog fight F-16 vs. remotely played MiG-29.
 The HUD displays the target locked on the radar and the everal players may interact though the DIS protocol, either on a local network or on the Internet.

 Suggestive scenery of the Dallas airport by night.
 The pilot can practice with the instrumental flight using VOR/DME stations and NDB stations.

 Bombing practice with the CCIP calculator.
-Once the Mark 82 bomb is selected, the HUD displays the CCIP symbols.
+Once the Mark 82 bomb is selected, the HUD displays the circle showing the calculated impact point.

 The program is distributed under the GNU GENERAL PUBLIC LICENSE version 2.